Links

 How to use OAuth2 tokens

-There are two types of tokens that are related to user authentication and authoirzation: ID tokens and access tokens.
+Two types of tokens are related to user authentication and authorization: ID tokens and access tokens.

 ID tokens

-ID tokens are JSON web tokens (JWTs) meant for use by the application only.
-All Rollup apps by default send a minimal ID token in the callback following the auth flow.
+ID tokens are JSON web tokens (JWTs) intended for use by the application only.
+By default, all Rollup apps send a minimal ID token in the callback following the authentication flow.
 Your app should parse the token's contents and use the information (including details like name and profile picture) to customize the user experience.

 The decoded contents of an ID token looks like the following: